 Egg Farmers of Australia provide submissions to the government and consider joint submissions with state farming organisations where appropriate.

-Egg Farmers of Australia engage with other industry organisations such as the Australian Chicken Meat Federation and Australian Duck Meat Association as required.
+Egg Farmers of Australia engage with other industry organisations including, but not limited to, the Australian Chicken Meat Federation and Australian Duck Meat Association as required.

 Current Egg Industry issues

-Egg Farmers of Australia undertake a range of biosecurity, Animal Health Australia activities on behalf of Australian Eggs.
+Egg Farmers of Australia undertake a range of egg industry biosecurity coordination activities with Animal Health Australia on behalf of Australian Eggs.

 In 2019, the industry experienced the largest outbreak of Avian Influenza in Australia’s history.